 A New History of Investment in Financial Education across the United States

-A research initiative captures historical spending on financial education and impacts for the public
+Research into historical spending on financial education and its impacts.

 Investment in financial education across the U.S. varies from state to state.
 Besides the resources spent by states on classes for students in middle through high school, there is investment coming from the nonprofit sector.
 These organizations run out-of-school programs, develop education products, and provide teacher professional development programs.
 To date, few studies have assessed the impact of this investment in financial education on individual outcomes.
 Part of the challenge is that public records on financial education that people are exposed to, and data on people’s financial behaviors come from different sources.
 The project called A New History of Investment in Financial Education across the United States addressed this gap by assembling data on students’ exposure to relevant academic content standards, as well as non-profits’ program service expenses.

 This research is the product Knology and support from the National Endowment for Financial Education ® (NEFE), which began in 2018.
 The initial research plan focused on understanding the return on investment of state mandates for financial education by looking at individual economic security outcomes captured in the national Survey of Household Economics and Decisionmaking (SHED), with an eye towards improving policy.
 That remained true throughout the project, and we expanded the scope to include information on nonprofit spending and activities related to financial education.
 This made sense given that a report from the Consumer Finance Protection Bureau showed that nonprofit organizations make substantial investments in financial education in some states.